Tired-Fox/phml/README.md

 </script>
 ```

-Components can be added to the compiler by using `PHML.add('path/to/component.phml')`.
-You can define a components name when adding it to the compiler like this `PHML.add(('Component', 'path/to/component.phml'))`, or you can just let the compiler figure it out for you.
+Components can be added to the compiler by using `HypertextManager.add('path/to/component.phml')`.
+You can define a components name when adding it to the compiler like this `HypertextManager.add(('Component', 'path/to/component.phml'))`, or you can just let the compiler figure it out for you.
 Each directory in the path given along with the file name are combine to create the components name.
 So if you pass a component path that is `path/to/component.phml` it will create a components name of `Path.To.Component` which is then used as `<Path.To.Component />`.
 The compiler will try to parse and understand the component name and make it Pascal case.
 So if you have a file name of `CoMP_onEnt.phml` it will result in `CoMPOnEnt`.
 It uses `_` as a seperator between words along with capital letters.
 It will also recognize an all caps word bordering a new word with a capital letter.

 Great now you have components.
 But what if you have a few components that are siblings and you don't want them to be nested in a parent element.
 PHML provides a `<>` element which is a placeholder element.
 All children are treated as they are at the root of the component.